tnrn9b/expert-eureka/README.md

 For Apache >= 2.4 on recent releases of Ubuntu (16.04 in particular), there are essentially three steps to setting up a virtual host:

-Item 1.
-Create a .conf file `/etc/apache2/sites-available/zf2.project.conf`.
+1. Create a .conf file `/etc/apache2/sites-available/zf2.project.conf`.
 2. Edit the `ServerName` and `DocumentRoot` in your newly created `zf2.project.conf`
 3. Edit the `<Directory /var/www/>` directive in /etc/apache2/apache.conf from `AllowOverride None` to `AllowOverride All`.
 4. Enable the Rewrite module `sudo a2enmod rewrite` and `sudo service apache2 restart`.